jariwilms/chroma-gl/README.md

 1. Generate Project Files
 Run the generate.bat script in the root directory.
 This will use Premake to create a Visual Studio solution (.sln) and project files.
 2. Configure Project in Visual Studio (Important!)
-Due to how Visual Studio currently handles C++ module dependencies when they are not part of the same project, you must manually adjust a few project settings:
+Due to how Visual Studio currently handles C++ module dependencies, you must manually adjust a few project settings:
    1. Open the generated .sln file in Visual Studio.
    2. In the Solution Explorer, right-click the chroma-gl project and select Properties.
    3. Navigate to Configuration Properties -> C/C++ -> Output Files.